Edge Computing Benefits: Overview

 For instance, data can be sent through fog computing for analysis and reduction.
 Then Edge computing can process the data in real-time.

 Applications of Edge Computing

 Edge Computing has many applications that range across numerous industry sectors.
-Edge computing benefits these industries in different ways while maintaining its core competency – Edge data storage and processing.
+The advantages of Edge computing benefit these industries in different ways while maintaining their core competency – Edge data storage and processing.

 Here are some of the most prominent use cases where Edge Computing can be successfully applied:

 Edge computing benefits the healthcare industry

 The healthcare sector generates immense amounts of data every day.
 From patient data to medical equipment to crucial sensors and administerial needs, healthcare businesses need a reliable way to manage, process, and store their data.

 Edge Computing helps address these issues as it aids in identifying data and streamlining it, instantly alerting clinicians of things that require immediate attention.

 It also benefits the security of the hospital or clinic.
 By storing sensitive patient data and medical information at the Edge instead of the cloud, there’s a reduced chance of people’s healthcare data being compromised.